Cray-HPE/docs-csm/108-NCN-NTP.md

 - edit `data.json`, restart basecamp, restart nodes so cloud-init runs on boot
 - manually edit `/etc/chrony.d/cray.conf` and restart chrony (`systemctl restart chronyd`) on each node

-The first two options are not fully fleshed out yet as we haven't done much testing around changing things.
+The first two options are not fully fleshed out yet as we have not done much testing around changing things.
 Cloud-init does cache data, so there could be inconsistent results until further testing is done.

 ## Troubleshooting